 - /i<installpath>\<installerfilename>.msi—Install a package.
 For example,msiexec /i c:\install\traps.msi.

 - /L*v <logpath>\<logfilename>.txt—Log verbose output to a file.
 For example,/l*v c:\logs\install.txt.

 - VDI_ENABLED=1—Use to install Traps on the golden image for a non-persistent VDI.
-This option identifies the session as a VDI in the Traps management service and applies license and endpoint management policy specific for non-persistent VDI.
+This option identifies the session as a VDI in Traps management service and applies license and endpoint management policy specific for non-persistent VDI.
 To set up Traps on a golden image for non-persistent VDI, see Configure a Traps Agent in a Non-Persistent VDI.

 - TS_ENABLED=1—Use to install Traps on the golden image for a temporary session.
-This option identifies the session as a temporary session in the Traps management service and to apply license and endpoint management policy specific for temporary sessions.
+This option identifies the session as a temporary session in Traps management service and to apply license and endpoint management policy specific for temporary sessions.
 To set up Traps on a golden image for temporary sessions, see Configure Traps for Temporary Sessions.

-Use the following workflow to install the Traps agent using Msiexec:
+To install Traps using Msiexec: